Pruuva

 • Achieves 80-90% accuracy at best — meaning 1 in 10 results may be wrong.

-• Stanford HAI research found 61% of non-native English essays were misclassified as AI-written.
+• Stanford HAI research found that AI detectors misclassified a majority of non-native English essays as AI-written.

 • Can be bypassed with paraphrasing tools, rewriting prompts, and hybrid writing workflows.